isc-projects/bind9/doc/arm/reference.rst

    :short: Specifies whether to apply DNS64 mappings when sending queries.

-   If :any:`resolver-use-dns64` is set to ``yes``, then the IPv4-to-IPv6 address transformations specified by the :any:`dns64` option will be applied to IPv4 server addresses to which recursive queries are sent.
+   If :any:`resolver-use-dns64` is set to ``yes``, then the IPv4-to-IPv6 address transformations specified by the :any:`dns64` option are applied to IPv4 server addresses to which recursive queries are sent.
    This allows a server to perform lookups via a NAT64 connection; queries that would have been sent via IPv4 are instead sent to mapped IPv6